How Long Does it Take to Learn to Sing?

-I am often asked the question, how long (or how many lessons) will it take until I can sing?
+The question, "how long (or how many lessons) will it take until I can sing?" is an extremely popular one.

 WHAT DO YOU WANT TO ACHIEVE?